dadish/hookz/Readme.md

 //=> true

 ```
-> Note that the default context for the callback is the object that attaches
+> Remember?
+The default context for the callback is the object that attaches
 > the hook.

 ##### HookEvent.args